Last updated on July 31st, 2022 at 10:44 am

 - to bug bites and minor burns to help relieve pain and itching

 - as a natural relaxation tool to help children ease into a calming state for a good night’s sleep.

 - it can be defused and make your home smell incredible without the use of perfumes or artificial fragrances.

 There are three ways to administer essential oils: aromatically, topically, or internally.

 While one type of oil may not be recommended for internal use, the same oil may be very effective when used as a topical or aromatic.

 - Aromatic: you can add several drops to an essential oil diffuser or simply apply a few drops of oil to your palms and inhale.

-- Topical: many oils can be applied “neat” (undiluted), by placing a few drops of oil directly to the skin.
-Similar to how reflexology uses the feet to access different parts of the body, the bottoms of feet are often a good place to apply essential oils.
-With all oils, take caution to avoid using on or around the eyes, ears and genital area.
-If the oil should not be applied “neat” it will need to be diluted with carrier oil, which helps dilute the strength of the oil.
+- Topical: many oils can be applied “neat” (undiluted), by placing a few drops of oil directly on the skin.
+Similar to how reflexology uses the feet to access different parts of the body, the bottoms of the feet are often a good place to apply essential oils.
+With all oils, take caution to avoid using on or around the eyes, ears, and genital area.
+If the oil should not be applied “neat” it will need to be diluted with a carrier oil, which helps dilute the strength of the oil.
 Carrier oils include coconut and jojoba oil.